Phrase layers

 noun_phrase_genm_tail(Type,CL,[]).

 Note that conjunction is possible at the top level of genitive noun phrase structure.
-This is captured by determiner_layer having a recursive rule for picking up conjuncts, with non-initial conjuncts gathered by calls to noun_phrase_genm_tail of (3.27).
+This follows from noun_phrase_genm_layer having a recursive rule [rule 3] for picking up conjuncts, with non-initial conjuncts gathered by calls to noun_phrase_genm_tail of (3.30).

 noun_phrase_genm_tail(Type,[node('CONJP',[CONJ,node('NP',NL)])|L],L) -->